 What about juicing?

 For people having difficulty with solid foods, they may be able to get more nutrients and energy in a liquid form.
 Only one word of caution: don’t go to the extreme.
 Juice is not a cure for cancer, as some would have you believe.

 Are any supplements advised?

 Professor Ferguson notes that for people who cannot eat properly, a multivitamin and mineral supplement is often advised; and where patients are concerned about their bone density, a calcium supplement can be helpful.
-Remember – any substances you take may interact with your treatment, so it's important to discuss this with your clinician and/or health nurse.
-You can also talk to the Cancer Society, look for a dietitian or visit www.dietitians.org.nz or see your GP to request nutritional advice and support.
+Remember – any substances you take may interact with your treatment, so it’s important to discuss this with your clinician and/or health nurse.
+You can also talk to the Cancer Society, visit Dietitians NZ or see your GP to request nutritional advice and support.